Xylem Inc.: YSI

-YSI, a Xylem brand is a developer and manufacturer of sensors, instruments, software, and data collection platforms for environmental water quality monitoring and testing.
+YSI, a Xylem brand, is a developer and manufacturer of sensors, instruments, software, and data collection platforms for environmental water quality monitoring and testing.

 Corporate history

-The company reaches back to 1948 when a three-man partnership was forged at Antioch College in Yellow Springs, Ohio, USA.
-This village, between Dayton and Columbus, still serves as the headquarters for what started as the "Yellow Springs Instrument Company" — now known as YSI Inc.
+The company reaches back to 1948 when a three-man partnership was forged at Antioch College in Yellow Springs, Ohio, US.
+This village, between Dayton and Columbus, still serves as the headquarters for what started as the Yellow Springs Instrument Company, and later became YSI Inc.

-In the 1980s, Malte von Matthiessen succeeded Hardy Trolander as president.
-In 200z, Ron Geis appointed new General Manager of YSI; former CEO Rick Omlor continues as Executive Advisor.
+In 1985, Malte von Matthiessen succeeded Hardy Trolander as president.
+In 1999 Rick Omlor became president and COO, and in 2002 he became CEO when von Matthiessen retired.
+In 2011 Ron Geis was appointed new general manager of YSI; former CEO Rick Omlor continued as executive advisor.

-In 200x, YSI merged with Analytics division of ITT Corp. to form new water company Xylem.
+In 2011 YSI merged with Analytics division of ITT Corp. to form the water company Xylem.

 Branches

 The firm opened branches in the 1990s in Japan (YSI (Japan) Limited), and then one in Hong Kong (YSI (Hong Kong) Limited).
 In the 2000s, they opened an office in Qingdao, China, followed by ones in Beijing and in Bahrain.
 They opened a specialized branch in Shanghai (Asian Hydroacoustics Center).
-In 200y?, they opened an office in Ireland, in 2008 in Australia. and in 200b in Abu Dhabi.
-In the US, they opened a Gulf Coast sales and service office in Baton Rouge, Louisiana in 200x.
+In 2006 they opened an office in Ireland, in 2009 in Australia. and in 2010 in Abu Dhabi.
+In the US, they opened a Gulf Coast sales and service office in Baton Rouge, Louisiana in 2003.